stfwi/engineers-tools/readme.md

   in good condition (about Efficiency III), slow when the durability is low (Efficiency curve configurable).
 Repairable with Diamonds.
   - Right-click action: Place torch.
-  - Sneak-right-click action: Cycle Dirt - Farmland - Coarse Dirt - Grass Path.
+  - Sneak-right-click ground: Cycle Dirt - Farmland - Coarse Dirt - Grass Path.
+  - Sneak-right-click: Shaering of Grass, Vines, Sheep, etc.
   - Sneak while breaking a wood log: Tree felling (also higher durability loss).
   Please read the community references/credits below.
 Crafted with iron axe, pickaxe, and shovel, and a diamond.